Broadway's 'Follies,' Sounding As Sumptuous As Ever

 Make no mistake: With a cast of more than 40, Follies is a really big show.
 The legendary musical takes place on the stage of a Broadway theater, at a reunion of former showgirls, with a domestic drama unfolding in the present while the stage is literally filled with ghosts from the past.

-"There's the dramatic score, in which the characters sing," Tunick explains, "and there's what Steve calls the 'pastiche' score, which are examples of the kind of period songs that these characters would've sung in the old days, in the Follies."
+"There's the dramatic score, in which the characters sing," Tunick explains, "and there's what Steve calls the 'pastiche' score, which are examples of the kind of period songs that these characters would've sung in the old days, in the Follies.
+And then there's the final 20 minutes of the show, in which it goes into this surrealistic fantasy."

-In the lavish revival that opens tonight on Broadway, Jayne Houdyshell plays former Follies headliner Hattie Walker, which means she gets to sing one of the best-known songs from the score: "Broadway Baby."
+In the lavish revival opening Monday night on Broadway, Jayne Houdyshell plays former Follies headliner Hattie Walker, which means she gets to sing one of the best-known songs from the score: "Broadway Baby."
 With the revival's full-size 28-piece orchestra — a rarity in these cost-conscious times — it's a bona fide showstopper.

 "I mean, I think it's the greatest show biz number, ever," Houdyshell says.
 "And to have that full-bodied sound underneath you, it's a real thrill."